gyulanemeth/bluefox.email/docs/projects/delivery-mode.md

 - You can only send emails up to 5 verified email addresses.
 Here is where you can verify them in your project settings.
   ![A screenshot of the project delivery mode settings with the verify email button highlighted.](./project-delivery-mode-verify-email.webp)

+  Also if you verify your domain within BlueFox Email project settings, you can send to that domain as well.

+  ![A screenshot of the project sandbox settings.](./project-delivery-mode-verify-domain.webp)

   - When you hit create and enter the email address, a verification email will be sent to that address.
 You need to click the link in that email to verify the address.

-- These emails will be sent through `no-reply@bluefoxemailsandbox.com`.
-You can verify your domain within BlueFox Email project settings to send to your domain.
+- These emails will be sent from `no-reply@bluefoxemailsandbox.com`.

-  ![A screenshot of the project sandbox settings.](./project-delivery-mode-verify-domain.webp)

 - You can send 100 emails per day.
 - Lower throughput (1 email/sec).